Elsey

 The level of cultural diversity witnessed in Elsey was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Elsey's cultural diversity was above average with 5.8% of its population born overseas and 74.2% speaking a language other than English at home.
-Christianity was the predominant religion in Elsey, making up 52.0% of its people.
-However, there was an overrepresentation in Other religions, comprising 7.5% compared to Rest of NT's 3.6%.
+Elsey's cultural diversity was found to be above average, with 5.8% of its population born overseas and 74.2% speaking a language other than English at home.
+Christianity was the main religion in Elsey, comprising 52.0% of its people.
+However, the most notable overrepresentation was in the 'Other' category, which made up 7.5% of Elsey's population compared to 5.2% across the rest of the Northern Territory.

 Frequently Asked Questions - Diversity